 Below you will see an example of a pitcher who has an acquired valgus carry angle.
 This adaptation is due to extreme valgus stress in the lay-back portion of throwing.

 3. Training Economy – Many people forget olympic lifting is a sport.
 Olympic lifters train their entire lives to perfect technique on the olympic lifts.
 Learning these highly skilled, technical lifts takes considerable time from our training session when we could be performing other exercises that provide a greater benefit to improving our game in a shorter amount of time.
-For example: If I’m training you, would you rather me teach you an olympic lift where we go through multiple technical cues, drills, teaching progressions etc., or would you rather perform a rotational medicine ball throw into the wall as hard as you can?
+For example: Would you rather me teach you an olympic lift where we go through multiple technical cues, drills, teaching progressions etc., or would you rather perform a rotational medicine ball throw into the wall as hard as you can?
 99.999 percent of the time you’re going to want to throw a medicine ball.
 The best part about performing that rotational medicine ball throw instead of an olympic lift is that it ACTUALLY develops more baseball specific power.

 Like I previously stated, I think olympic lifts are great ways to develop power.
 However, for baseball players, I feel there are much better options we can chose that provide better carry over to our sport.